-Many of these terms were intrinsic in our mission and values, but it took lots of talking and lots of post-it notes to settle on a handful.
+Many of these terms were intrinsic to our mission and values, but it took lots of talking and lots of post-it notes to settle on a handful.
 We knew we were on the right track as these terms also popped up in user interviews and surveys.
-Thankfully, the way we thought of our brand lined up with the way you thought of us too.
+Thankfully, the way we thought of our brand lined up with the way you thought of us, too.

 III.
 Our core values

 Next came the sprucing up of our core values.
 It was essential to us that we backed these up with behaviours to make sure we weren’t paying lip service to vague ideas.
 Anyone can say they're something.
 It takes real guts to show it.

 These values are our guiding stars, what we have blutaked above our desks and front-and-centre in our Notion hub.
 They influence everything we do as a company and as individuals working within it.
 This is what we ended up with: